Career Definition of a Ship Captain

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for captains, mates and pilots of water vessels are projected to grow by 14% from 2012-2022.
-This faster-than-average job growth projection is based in part on the expected increase in freight shipping and the increase in tourism via cruise ships.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for captains, mates and pilots of water vessels are projected to grow by 9% from 2016-2026.
+This job growth projection is based in part on the expected increase in freight shipping and the increase in tourism via cruise ships; however, most oceangoing cruise ships are headed to international destinations and tend not to employ U.S. workers.
 Most job opportunities can be found in coastal areas or those near freshwater ports and docks.
-According to the BLS, the average salary for ship captains was $73,760 as of May 2012.
+According to the BLS, the median salary for captains, mates and pilots was $70,920 as of May 2017.

 Alternative Career Options

 Those interested in working on water vessels for long periods of time may prefer to catch fish rather than steer the boat.
-Fishers locate and catch fish, as well as packing and storing the fish for sales.
-Fishers can learn on the job or complete courses or a 2-year degree program in fishing technology.
+Fishers locate and catch fish, as well as pack and store the fish for sales.
+Fishers can learn on the job or take a vocational technical program or a 2-year degree program in fishing technology.
+Approximately 61% of fishing and hunting workers were self-employed in 2016, according to the BLS.
 Fishers who operate large commercial fishing boats may be required to complete a U.S. Coast Guard training course.
-Over half of fishers were self-employed in 2012, according to the BLS.
-The BLS also reports that this is not a growing career field.
-In fact, fishers are expected to decline by 5% during the 2012-2022 decade.
-The average salary for fishers and related workers was $36,900 in May 2012, according to the BLS.
+The BLS also reports that fishing and hunting workers are expected to grow 11% between 2016-2026.
+The median salary for fishers and related workers was $28,310 in May 2017, according to the BLS.